Epimenides

-Epimenides of Knossos (or Epimenides of Crete) (/ɛpɪˈmɛnɪdiːz/; Ἐπιμενίδης) was a semi-mythical 7th- or 6th-century BC Greek seer and philosopher-poet, from Knossos or Phaistos.
+Epimenides of Crete (/ɛpɪˈmɛnɪdiːz/; Ἐπιμενίδης) was a semi-mythical 7th- or 6th-century BC Greek seer and philosopher-poet, from Knossos or Phaistos.

 Life

 While tending his father's sheep, Epimenides is said to have fallen asleep for fifty-seven years in a Cretan cave sacred to Zeus, after which he reportedly awoke with the gift of prophecy (Diogenes Laërtius i.
 109–115).
+Diogenes Laërtius relates that when a pestilence raged in Athens, the Pythonic oracle told the Athenians to bring Epimenides from Crete to give advice.
+When he came, he set sheep on Mars Hill and where they lay down had altars erected "to the suitable god", explaining the existence of these anonymous altars.
+One of these was apparently mentioned by Saint Paul in his speech on that hill (Acts 17).
 Plutarch writes that Epimenides purified Athens after the pollution brought by the Alcmeonidae, and that the seer's expertise in sacrifices and reform of funeral practices were of great help to Solon in his reform of the Athenian state.
 The only reward he would accept was a branch of the sacred olive, and a promise of perpetual friendship between Athens and Knossos (Plutarch, Life of Solon, 12; Aristotle, Ath.
 Pol.
 1).

 Athenaeus also mentions him, in connection with the self-sacrifice of the erastes and eromenos pair of Aristodemus and Cratinus, who were believed to have given their lives in order to purify Athens.
 Even in antiquity there were those who held the story to be mere fiction (The Deipnosophists, XIII.
 78–79).
 Diogenes Laërtius preserves a number of spurious letters between Epimenides and Solon in his Lives of the Philosophers.
 Epimenides was also said to have prophesied at Sparta on military matters.

 He died in Crete at an advanced age; according to his countrymen, who afterwards honoured him as a god, he lived nearly three hundred years.
 According to another story, he was taken prisoner in a war between the Spartans and Knossians, and put to death by his captors, because he refused to prophesy favourably for them.
 Pausanias reports that when Epimenides died, his skin was found to be covered with tattooed writing.
 This was considered odd, because the Greeks reserved tattooing for slaves.
 Some modern scholars have seen this as evidence that Epimenides was heir to the shamanic religions of Central Asia, because tattooing is often associated with shamanic initiation.
 The skin of Epimenides was preserved at the courts of the ephores in Sparta, conceivably as a good-luck charm.

 According to Diogenes Laërtius, Epimenides met Pythagoras in Crete, and they went to the Cave of Ida.